Choose another writer in this calendar:

 "But our waking life, and our growing years, were for the most part spent in the kitchen, and until we married, or ran away, it was the common room we shared.
-Here we lived and fed in a family fug, not minding the little space, trod on each other like birds in a hole, elbowed our ways without spite, all talking at once or silent at once, or crying against each other, but never I think feeling overcrowded, being as separate as notes in a scale." (from Cider with Rose)
+Here we lived and fed in a family fug, not minding the little space, trod on each other like birds in a hole, elbowed our ways without spite, all talking at once or silent at once, or crying against each other, but never I think feeling overcrowded, being as separate as notes in a scale." (in Cider with Rose by Laurie Lee)

 Laurie Lee was born in Stroud, a small town in Gloucestershire.
 He moved with his family in 1917 to the village of Slad, where life had followed its traditional course for centuries.
 The families were large, they lived in overcrowded cottages; there were no modern conveniences and it was accepted as a normal pattern of life and death that many children died young.
 Lee's father, Reginald Joseph Lee, worked in London as a civil servant – his first wife had died and he had married Lee's mother, Annie Emily Light, who took care of his two families and believed that one day he would return to her.
 Lee was educated at the village school and at Stroud Central School.
 When he was fifteen he left formal education, which was not for his taste, and earned his living an errand-boy.
 Lee also gave lectures on the violin.

 In his teens Lee had already began to write poems.
 He had met two sisters who encouraged him in his writing aspirations.
 Both sisters were passionately involved with him.
 At the age of twenty Lee left for London.
 For a year he was employed as a builder's labourer.
 On on day in 1934 he set forth from Cotswold village of Slad to walk to Spain.
 He spent four years travelling in Spain and the eastern Mediterranean.
 During these years he met a woman who helped him financially and sent him to university to study art.